 Mosher's Memoir: WWI from a Virginia Soldier's Point of View

-Hugh's writings paint a detailed picture of the last few months of World War I and the months following.
+Hugh's writings provide insights into life as a Virginia soldier abroad during WWI and paint a detailed picture of the last few months of World War I and the months following.
 Through them, readers can better understand the struggles that a soldier may have faced back then, but also how exciting it could be for him to enter a foreign land.

-Follow along on our Facebook page and in this article thread as we feature excerpts from Hugh's diary, with his insights into life as a Virginia soldier abroad during WWI.
-In commemoration of the World War I Centennial Commemoration, we are posting "in real time" on or around the same days he wrote his entries, 100 years later.
+In commemoration of the World War I Centennial Commemoration, excerpts from this article thread were posted to our Facebook page "in real time" on or around the same days Hugh wrote his entries, 100 years later.

 To view these items in person, please visit our library and request the VMHC Manuscript Collection # Mss1 M8533 a.